 ART SHOW OPENING

-Enjoy the fruits of your labor!
+Enjoy the fruits of your labor from pulling off this outstanding annual art show!
 Absorb all of the ooohhhs and aahhhs and compliments from the attendees.
 You did it!

 THE NEXT DAY